Javier Báez: Personal life

 Báez's sister, Noely, died on April 8, 2015, aged 21.
 She had spina bifida.
 Báez took a leave of absence from the Iowa Cubs to help cope with the loss.
 Báez is left-hand dominant and eats and writes with his left hand, and suggests this helps his game.
 On August 8, 2019, Báez batted left handed in a game for the first time against Kyle Farmer, an infielder pitching during a 12–5 blowout in the 9th inning.
 Báez chose "El Mago" (Spanish for "The Magician") as his nickname for the Players Weekend in 2017 and 2018.

 Báez announced his engagement to longtime girlfriend Irmarie Márquez via Twitter on April 11, 2018.
 Their son was born on June 28, 2018.
 The couple was married in San Juan, Puerto Rico, on January 26, 2019.
 Báez's wife, Irmarie, is the sister of Jannieliz Márquez, who is married to Puerto Rican pitcher José Berríos.
+Báez posed fully nude in ESPN the Magazine's 2017 Body Issue.